 Turmeric tea recipe

 Tea is a popular beverage choice for the health-conscious.
-And it’s a glass of turmeric tea, even better.
+And if it is a glass of turmeric tea, even better.
 Below is a quick recipe for making this tea at home so you can enjoy all the benefits turmeric has to offer.

 - Coconut milk: 1 cup;